 Linking Sediment Dynamics, Riparian Vegetation and Aquatic Ecology in the Ovens River - M/BUS/79

-17 pages.
-Part 2 of 2 part report + executive summary: (see Executive Summary: Linking Sediment Dynamics, Riparian Vegetation and Aquatic Ecology in the Ovens River) and (Part 1: Regional patterns of riparian vegetation, erosion and sediment transport in the Ovens River basin).
+32 pages.
+Part 1 of 2 part report + executive summary: (see Executive Summary: Linking Sediment Dynamics, Riparian Vegetation and Aquatic Ecology in the Ovens River) and (see Part 2: Impact of sediment movement on the Aquatic Ecology of the Ovens River).

 MDFRC funding agency: North East Catchment Management Authority (River Health Research Project – Ovens Sediment)